ncatlab/nlab-content/pages/1544.md

 ### Connections on the tangent bundle

-Connections on [[tangent bundle]]s play an important role for instance on  [[Riemannian manifold]]s and [[pseudo-Riemannian metric|pseudo-Riemannian manifold]]s.
+Connections on [[tangent bundle]]s are also called [[affine connection]]s.

+They play a central role for instance on [[Riemannian manifold]]s and [[pseudo-Riemannian metric|pseudo-Riemannian manifold]]s.
 From the end of the 19th century and the beginning of the 20th centure originates a language to talk about these in terms of [[Christoffel symbol]]s.

 ### Connections in physics